MCLusena/AgriBot/README.md

 ---

-To use Agri Bot, follow these steps:
+To use AgriBot, follow these steps:

 1. Ensure that you have installed the required dependencies and added the OpenAI API key to the `.env` file.